MrRazamataz/Spiriten.cf/Server_Side/bedrock_servers.md

-# Server Jars
+# Server Software
+## Work in progress -MrRazamataz

-The core of a Minecraft server is the Jar it runs on.
+The core of a Minecraft server is the software/ it runs on.
 This is the software that the server is running.
 Depending on which you use your performance, server abilities, and support may change.

 This list I am compiling here covers all of the different Minecraft Bedrock Server Softwares I have encountered and links to them too.